matt-curtis/developer.sketchapp.com/_examples/01-working-with-selections.md

 ## Clearing the selection

 You’ll probably want to clear the selected items in some plugins.
-The way to do that is to run `[page deselectAllLayers]`.
+The way to do that is to run `page.deselectAllLayers()`.
 For this, you need access to the document, which is another value given to you in the context.

 For example, to unselect everything on the current page, you’d do this: